 It is with great sadness that we have heard of the death of one of our earliest and longest-standing members, Viv Sleeman.
 Viv was a past Co-ordinator of LCGB, and also the recipient of our 2016 Award for Outstanding Contribution to Breastfeeding, which her family tell us she was very proud of, having it “on prominent display at home, and she had also asked us to have it on display at her funeral, which we of course did.”

-One of our founder members and first ever Coordinator, Sue Sanders, says:
+One of our founder members and first ever Coordinator, Sue Saunders, says:

 “I first met Viv in 1995 as a skilled and hard working midwife who had a great interest in helping families breastfeed.
 Viv attended both the Preliminary and Advanced Lactation Updates Courses, and the Exam Preparation Study Day in Kent.
 I remember that I was amazed that each day from Virginia Water she would bring a freshly baked cake to share- what time management skills she had!!
 Viv then became an IBCLC and very soon after a member of LCGB and ILCA.

 We shared many great times together both in the UK at LCGB study days and conferences and away in the USA, Mexico and Sydney at ILCA conferences.
 We kept in touch often after my move back to Western Australia in 2011.
 In December 2017 I received a Christmas card written the day she was admitted to Hospice needing oxygen therapy, before her sudden deterioration.
 In that card, I will always treasure her inner strength, her unfailing faith and her friendship.